-Acts of Violence: Acts of piracy, acts of armed robbery against ships and any other security incident directed against a ship, where the term "ship" is understood to include all persons on board.
+Acts of Violence: Acts of terrorism and violent acts that threaten the vessel's security, piracy, acts of armed robbery against ships, and any other security incidents directed against a ship, where the term "ship" is understood to include all persons on board.

-Communications Service Provider (CSP): An entity responsible for all or part of the delivery of security alert messages from ships to competent authorities.
+Communications Service Provider (CSP): An entity responsible for all or part of the delivery of security alert messages from ships to recognized Administrations, competent authorities, or Tracking Service Providers (TSP).

-Competent Authority: Designated authority that receives SSAS alerts from ships and informs the administration of the appropriate flag State.
+Competent Authority: Designated authority that receives SSAS alerts from ships and informs the appropriate Administration.
+See Paragraph 5 of this document for guidance regarding competent authorities.